City of Fernandina Beach General Election will be held November 6, 2018.

 Terms and Qualifications

-In 2017, the term of office for elected officers is three years, with a two-term limit.
+In 2018, the term of office for elected officers is four years, with a two-term limit.

 A candidate seeking to qualify for a City Commission seat must: